-CouplesWork is dedicated to working with couples, to supporting them in navigating the challenges relationships face and to empowering them in creating deep and authentic connection.
+CouplesWork is dedicated to working with couples, families and individuals, to supporting them in navigating the challenges we face in life and relationship and to empowering them in creating deep and authentic lives and experiences of connection.

-We believe the practice of couples therapy must be understandable, practical and effective.
-CouplesWork has worked to take the broad range of approaches available and refined them to be usable by couples in the real world.
-Years of refinement with hundreds of real world couples resulted in an approach that focuses on building capacity so that couples can increase awareness and gain control of the actual mechanisms which create the experience of connection.
+We believe the practice of counselling must be understandable, practical and effective.
+CouplesWork has worked to take the broad range of perspectives available and refined them to be usable by real people in the real world.
+Years of refinement with hundreds of real world clients resulted in an approach that focuses on building capacity so that clients can increase awareness and gain control of the actual mechanisms which create their experience.

-Areas where CouplesWork supports couples in Kelowna and British Columbia:
+Areas where CouplesWork supports clients in Kelowna and British Columbia:

 •Improving relationship communication